 The Board may seek additional input from relevant Australian missions overseas about you or your application.
+Experts in areas of priority for the grant round may be invited to comment on applications.
 They may also seek additional information from other Commonwealth agencies, even if the sources are not nominated by you as referees.
 The Board may also consider information about you or your application that is available through the normal course of business.

-Shortlisted applicants will be required to pitch their proposal to the board by video link.
+Shortlisted applicants may be required to pitch their proposal to the Board by video link.

-If the selection process identifies unintentional errors in your application, you may be contacted to correct or provide an explanation.
+If the selection process identifies unintentional errors in your application, you may be contacted to provide an explanation or correction.